 A value prop like “We help small businesses grow” or “We make running your business easier” are not, in fact, value propositions at all – they are far too broad.
 Instead, you should focus on the unique needs of your unique audience and the unique features and benefits your brand brings to the marketplace.

 Once you’ve established your UPV, this should be evident in all of your marketing content.
 This will bridge the gap between where your potential buyers are now and where you’d like them to be – buying from you and loyal to your brand.

 The reality is that here’s no cookie cutter approach to SaaS growth.
 While there are a variety of strategies you can use, the success of these strategies is highly dependent on you understanding the needs of your target buyers.

-Further, don’t need an agency that passes you off to an account manager.
+Further, you don’t need an agency that passes you off to an account manager.
 Your audience is different, your lifecycle is different, your business model is different, and your business is different.

-You need to find growth opportunities and then figure out how to stack your growth.
+You need to find profitable growth opportunities and then figure out how to stack your growth.
 This is what we do.
 Here’s how we can help.